mgurov/mgugoblog/content/posts/0001-Integration_Tests_v_Spring.md

 ---
-title: "Java Integration Tests v Spring Context"
+title: "Java Integration Tests v Spring Context – when less is more"
 date: 2019-07-06T23:13:31+02:00
-draft: false
 description: "when less is more"
 tags: [spring, testing]